-- Have you considered acquiring the drug through any other means than a prescription—relatives, acquaintances, off the street?
+- Have you considered acquiring the drug through any other means than a prescription, such as through relatives or acquaintances?

-f the answer to any of those questions is yes, there’s a strong chance you, or the person in question, are either addicted or on the verge of addiction.
-Get Ahead of Addiction Before it Worsens It’s never too soon.
-Whether you said yes to some of the early indications of addiction, or you’re already struggling with it, with professional treatment a full recovery is possible.
-A prescription drug detox program backed by a caring community and medical assistance will help ensure there are no relapses.
+If the answer to any of those questions is yes, there’s a strong chance you, or the person in question, are either addicted or on the verge of addiction.
+A prescription drug detox program at Atlanta Detox Center backed by a caring community and medical assistance will help ensure there are no relapses.

 Begin Recovery with Prescription Drug Detox at Atlanta Detox Center

 If you are stuck in the endless cycle of prescription drug addiction, our Atlanta Detox Center team can help.
 Our prescription drug detox program can give you the support you need as you begin your recovery.
 Learn more about how our team can help you overcome prescription drug withdrawal by calling 833.631.0534 or completing our online form.